IceeCodee/Data-Analytics/README.md

 # Data-Analytics
-This repository contains my solutions to the assignments in my Data Analytics class as well as any auxiliary programs gone over in class
+This repository contains my solutions to the assignments in my Data Analytics class as well as any auxiliary programs gone over in class.
+Course: COMP651